masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/components/images/en-US.md

 ## Caveats

-<masa-alerts type="info" content="The MImage component uses the Intersect directive which requires a Polyfill for IE11 and Safari.
-If a browser that does not support this functionality is detected, the image will still load as normal."></masa-alerts>
+<app-alerts type="info" content="The MImage component uses the Intersect directive which requires a Polyfill for IE11 and Safari.
+If a browser that does not support this functionality is detected, the image will still load as normal."></app-alerts>

 ## Examples